juliansgottfried/Dengue/README.md

 TO RUN

 1. Within the directory on your computer, create a folder for each fitting run.
-Name each folder "run_month\_day\_x", where "x" is a letter corresponding to the run.
+Name each folder "run_month\_day\_x", where "x" is a lowercase letter corresponding to the run.

 2. Inside each folder, place the data file "bk_df.csv", the object "object.R", and the parameter combinations "pars.csv" (this last file should have exactly 500 rows).